TERMS AND CONDITIONS

 3.3 The Supplier reserves the right to amend the specification of the Goods if required by any applicable statutory or regulatory requirements.

-4.1 Where the Supplier designs Goods as part of the Services, the Supplier shall own all intellectual property rights in such Goods unless otherwise agreed in writing between the parties.
+4.1 Where the Supplier designs Goods as part of the Contract, the Supplier shall own all intellectual property rights in such Goods unless otherwise agreed in writing between the parties.

-4.3 The Customer shall indemnify the Supplier on demand against all costs, claims, damages and expenses arising directly or indirectly out of any breach or alleged breach of any third party intellectual property rights resulting from compliance with the Customer’s instructions.
-These may be expressed or implied, including but not limited to compliance with instructions from the Customer in relation to tartan design services to be provided by the Supplier.
+4.2 The Customer shall indemnify the Supplier on demand against all costs, claims, damages and expenses arising directly or indirectly out of any breach or alleged breach of any third party intellectual property rights resulting from compliance with the Customer’s instructions and / or the Specification.
+These may be expressed or implied, including but not limited to compliance with instructions from the Customer in relation to tartan design services and / or Goods to be provided by the Supplier.

 5.1 The Supplier shall ensure that each delivery of Goods is accompanied by a delivery note or piece ticket which shows all relevant Customer and Supplier reference numbers, the type and quantity of the Goods (including the code number of the Goods, where applicable), if the Order is being delivered by instalments, the outstanding balance of Goods remaining to be delivered.

-5.3 Delivery of the Goods shall be completed on the Goods' arrival at The Delivery Address.
+5.3 Delivery of the Goods shall be completed on the Goods’ arrival at the Delivery Address or if applicable, at the time the Customer collects such Goods from Supplier.

 5.4 Any delivery date quoted by the Supplier verbally or in writing, is an estimate only.
 Time of delivery shall not be of the essence and the Supplier shall incur no liability whatsoever in respect of any loss or damage arising as a consequence of any deviation from the timetable agreed between the Customer and Supplier.

-5.5 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Customer's failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.
+5.5 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event (as defined below) or the Customer’s failure to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-5.6 The Supplier will not be liable for Goods that have been cut, subjected to any chemical treatment or processed in any way after delivery.
+5.8 The Supplier will not be liable for Goods that have been amended in any way, cut, subjected to any chemical treatment or processed in any way after delivery.

-5.7 The Customer accepts that the quantity of the Goods supplied in Bulk (50-70+) may be subject to an either way 10% tolerance of more or less than the quantity of Goods ordered.
-The Customer will be invoiced for the actual quantity delivered
+5.9 The Customer accepts that the quantity of the Goods supplied in bulk (50+ metres of fabric) may be considered supplied in full if such quantities of the Goods supplied are 10% plus or minus the quantity of Goods ordered.
+The Customer will be invoiced for the actual quantity delivered.

-5.9 With prior arrangement the Supplier will hold Goods up to a maximum of 6 months, on a scheduled basis which will be delivered in relation to clause 5.8
+5.11 With prior arrangement, and only where agreed by Supplier in writing, the Supplier will hold Goods up to a maximum of 6 months, on a scheduled basis which will be delivered in relation to clause 5.10.

 6.1 The Supplier shall use reasonable endeavours to ensure that all Goods are free from material defect and comply with the Specification.

-6.2 The Customer may return such Goods to the Supplier which comply with clause 6.1 provided the request to return such Goods is made within 14 days of delivery for cut lengths and 30 days for full pieces and the Goods have not been subjected to any form of cutting of process;
+6.2 The Customer may return such Goods to the Supplier which do not comply with clause 6.1 provided the request to return such Goods is made within 14 days of delivery for cut lengths and 30 days for full pieces and the Goods have not been subjected to any form of cutting or any other process, or otherwise.

 6.3 The Supplier reserves the right to levy a handling charge of 20% of the price of the Goods.

-In instances where the Seller has given prior written permission for the Buyer to undertake any activities described in the foregoing provisions of this paragraph 6A, the United Kingdom customers purchasing the relevant goods for export must (and the buyers will procure that they will) furnish proof to the Seller of such export within sixty (60) days of taking delivery of the relevant goods.
-Where such evidence is not available, the seller expressly reserves the right, in accordance with HMRC Notice 703 (August 2006), or any replacement thereof or equivalent thereto, to charge VAT at the appropriate rate.
+7.2 In instances where the Supplier has given prior written permission for the Customer to undertake any activities described in this paragraph 7, the United Kingdom customers purchasing the relevant Goods for export must (and the Customer will procure that they will) furnish proof to the Supplier of such export within sixty (60) days of taking delivery of the relevant Goods.
+Where such evidence is not available, the Supplier expressly reserves the right, in accordance with HMRC Notice 703 (August 2006), or any replacement thereof or equivalent thereto, to charge VAT at the appropriate rate.

-The Buyer acknowledges that it is contrary to the marketing strategies of the Seller and would have a detrimental effect on the Sellers business, if any goods provided by the Buyer under these terms and conditions were to be resold by mail order.
-The Buyer, therefore undertakes to the Seller that it will not be (or become) involved, either directly or indirectly, in the provision of such goods by mail under any circumstances whatsoever and the Buyer further undertakes to use its best endeavours to ensure that any third party to who such goods are re-sold will not be involved in the provision of the relevant goods to any party by mail order.
+7.3 The Customer acknowledges that it is contrary to the marketing strategies of the Supplier and would have a detrimental effect on the Supplier’s business, if any Goods provided by Customer under these Conditions were to be resold by mail order.
+The Customer, therefore undertakes and agrees to indemnify Supplier, that it will not be (or become) involved, either directly or indirectly, in the provision of such Goods by mail under any circumstances whatsoever and the Customer further undertakes to use its best endeavours to ensure that any third party to who such Goods are re-sold will not be involved in the provision of the relevant Goods to any party by mail order.

-The following conditions will apply to any Buyer wishing to sell the Sellers goods via the internet:
+7.4 The following conditions will apply to any Customer wishing to sell the Supplier’s Goods via the internet:

-The reputation, brand, goodwill and/or image of the Seller must not (in its sole and reasonable opinion) be damaged, or be likely to be damaged, as a result of the name, appearance or contact of the relevant website.
+(a) The reputation, brand, goodwill and/or image of the Supplier must not (in its sole and reasonable opinion) be damaged, or be likely to be damaged, as a result of the name, appearance or contact of the relevant website.

-Any third party goods/ products being offered for sale on the same website as any of the Sellers goods must not (in its sole and reasonable opinion) harm the Seller’s brand, goodwill, image or reputation.
+(b) Any third party goods / products being offered for sale on the same website as any of the Supplier’s Goods must not (in its sole and reasonable opinion) harm the Supplier’s brand, goodwill, image or reputation.

-Any photographs, banners or advertisement appearing on the same website as any of the Sellers goods must not (in its sole and reasonable opinion) harm the Sellers brand, goodwill, image or reputation.
+(c) Any photographs, banners or advertisement appearing on the same website as any of the Supplier’s Goods must not (in its sole and reasonable opinion) harm the Supplier’s brand, goodwill, image or reputation.

-The Seller must be notified by the Buyer in writing prior to the Buyer offering and of the Sellers goods for sale via the Buyers website.
-In addition the Seller must be given a reasonable period of time (and in any event, no less than 14 days) to approve all aspects of the website and the proposed appearance/ description of the Sellers goods on that website.
+(d) The Supplier must be notified by the Customer in writing prior to the Customer offering any of the Supplier’s Goods for sale via the Customer’s website.
+In addition the Supplier must be given a reasonable period of time (and in any event, no less than 14 days) to approve all aspects of the website and the proposed appearance/ description of the Supplier’s Goods on that website.

-Any reference to brand names, registered designs, trademarks, images, copyright or any other (registered or unregistered) intellectual property right owned by the Seller should only be used on the website with the Sellers prior written approval
+(e) Any reference to brand names, registered designs, trademarks, images, copyright or any other (registered or unregistered) intellectual property right owned by the Supplier should only be used on the website with the Supplier’s prior written approval.

-The website must not contain any links or hypertext to any other websites.
+(f) The Customer’s website must not contain any links or hypertext to any other websites.

-7.1 The Supplier warrants that on delivery the Goods shall:
+8.1 The Supplier warrants that on delivery that the Goods shall:

 (a) conform in all material respects with their description and Specification;